 Mykee frowns at Andee, but then inspects the crowd below.
-There's about 60 people on the large outcrop.
+There are between 50 and 60 people on the large outcrop.
 He looks and looks.
 Everyone's got variations of the typical Carpati style of pants and shirts.
-Most are earth toned, only a few are colorful, and most are made of a combination of leather and linen.
-Some are solid, but many are made of inch wide strips cross-woven either in a horizontal mesh, or diagonal.
-Many are also wearing the typical desert jacket that's so common among the Carpati, which does have a hood, but a stiff wide hood that hangs flat against the upper back and shoulders.
-The jackets are short, ending above the waist, but with a draping cape hanging from under the 'hood', varied in length.
-The jackets too are cross-weaved and in earth tones like the Alcama leather they're made from.
-There's not a single blue one in sight.
+Most are earth toned, only a few are colorful, and most are made of a combination of rough lather and linen.
+Some are solid, but many are made of inch wide strips, that are cross-woven either in a horizontal mesh, or diagonal.
+Many are also wearing the typical desert jacket that's so common amongst the Carpati, which does have a hood, but a stiff wide hood that hangs flat against the upper back and shoulders.
+There is also a second under-layer, under the 'hood', that is in fact a cape, most reaching to the back of the legs.
+Almost all the jackets are in earth tones like the Alcama leather they are made from, and there's not a single blue robe with a hood in sight.

 "I don't see it.
 Who you looking for?"